<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <tr>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Usufruct affects legitime; forced heir is NOT child of surviving spouse</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Date</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">May be requested</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Must resolve controversies for which the date is relevant</td>

-<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">The forced heir (stepchild)</td>
+<td class="has-text-align-left" style="border: 1px solid #ddd; padding: 8px 12px; text-align: left">Partial dates may suffice if no dispute depends on the missing detail; full dates remain safest</td>

 </tr>